-The Benefits of the Small Schools Coalition
+About the Small Schools Coalition

 The benefits of the Small Schools Coalition are numerous.
 We bring together like-minded school leaders to provide research on all areas of advancing quality small school environments.
-The Small Schools Coalition provides empowering research and support to member schools and their leaders.
+The Small Schools Coalition provides empowering research and support to small schools and their leaders.
 Our research provides compelling evidence to support your small schools program and enhance your marketing efforts.

 We want your school, and ours, to gain in stature not only by virtue of the small school environment, but also for our unique ability to prepare our students for college and life, and to provide the best platform for authentic and meaningful teaching relationships.
-At The Small Schools Coalition, we are continually developing public awareness of the effectiveness of small school programs and methodologies.
+In the Small Schools Coalition, we are continually developing public awareness of the effectiveness of small school programs and methodologies.
 We welcome you to contact us to learn more about the specific benefits of the Small Schools Coalition, and small school size in general.

 Small School Size Benefits